-Or, badabingbadaboom when tremor-filled days turn into steady steps forward, and painful eyes see what the future can still be like.
+Badabingbadaboom when tremor-filled days turn into steady steps forward, and painful eyes see what the future can still be like.

-Some things in life are not supposed to make sense, especially when you write about MS turning your life into so many splintered fragments it might seem you will never be able to put it back together again.
+You see, some things in life are not supposed to make sense, especially when you write about MS turning your life into so many splintered fragments it might seem you will never be able to put it back together again.

 However, life is rarely hopeless.
 It might at times feel dramatically laborious, miserable or even incredulously insane, but this is a temporary state of mind.

 If you‘ve been visiting Ireland, Multiple Sclerosis & Me the last few weeks, you might have seen the arrival of a few new, shiny objects floating around the site.
 The brightest one, “3443 NEEDLES’ VOTED BEST BLOG POST 2018“ has caused a best-selfie-feeling-ev-er that is still ongoing, and as such, “badabingbadaboom“ is just about the only word I’ve been able to say when being congratulated on that very deed.

 The way to the top of the Best Blog Post category in the Blog Award Ireland competition organized by Ashville Media Group in Dublin, started shortly after the announcement of the finalists in September.
 This year, my entire blog was shortlisted but didn’t make it to the final like it has in 2014, 2016 and 2017, but ‘3443 Needles‘ was.
 As such, my Mum and I had been contemplating the possibility of either winning or losing a best blog post award, with, of course, our usual panache for sarcasm.